-2.1 Wastewater Release to Environment
+3.1 Wastewater Release to Environment

-- Telemetry at pump stations all pump station are monitored by radio telemetry, which activates an alarm to operators in the event of high water levels, pump or power faults etc. Alarms are sent to on-call staffs who respond to incidents 24 hours a day. - Dual pumps in pump stations The majority of pump stations are fitted with dual pumps allowing for dual / standby operation.
+- Telemetry at pump stations all pump station are monitored by radio telemetry, which activates an alarm to operators in the event of high water levels, pump or power faults etc. Alarms are sent to on-call staffs who respond to incidents 24 hours a day. - Dual pumps in pump stations The majority of pump stations are fitted with dual pumps allowing for duty / standby operation.
 Those with single pumps are low risk and if an overflow occurs, it will be contained within the sewer system. - Pump station maintenance Operators monitor pump station operation daily and check and clean all pump stations weekly.
 In addition, further monthly, three monthly etc. inspection and maintenance activities are carried out on all electrical, telemetry and mechanical equipment. - Pump station tanker pump-outs Shoalhaven Water owns pump-out tankers as well as have access to a twenty-four hour service pump-out contractor.
-These tankers are routinely called on site of potential overflow as a precautionary measure. - Maintenance program for manholes and sewers Shoalhaven Water actively maintains manholes and sewer mains, checking covers, root intrusion, infiltration and sediment deposits etc. - Jet washing/CCTV inspection CCTV camera equipment is used to survey areas which have repeat chokes, overflows or excessive infiltration to determine the corrective actions required. - Sewer relining Council actively relines damaged pipes to reduce infiltration and chokes in the system. - Staff training and skills An annually updated training program is in place for each employee, whilst developing teamwork and best practice.
-Also by raising the awareness of legislative requirements, particularly relating to the environment.
+These tankers are routinely called on site of potential overflow as a precautionary measure. - Maintenance program for manholes and sewers Shoalhaven Water actively maintains manholes and sewer mains, checking covers, root intrusion, infiltration and sediment deposits etc. - Jet washing/CCTV inspection CCTV camera equipment is used to survey areas which have repeat chokes, overflows or excessive infiltration to determine the corrective actions required. - Sewer relining Council actively relines damaged pipes to reduce infiltration and chokes in the system.